 Fig. 3.
-A representation of a classical wave packet, helical mode m=0, on a spatial x axis having linear polarisation.
+A representation of a classical wave packet, helical mode m=0, on a spatial x axis having linear polarization.
 Only the electric field is depicted here.
-The energy of the whole packet (pulse) E_1 is equal to E_0 , however, the energy density is greater for pulse #1.
+The energy of the whole packet (pulse) E_1 is equal to E_0 .
+(Integrating the two sinewaves over a single wavelength gives the same value).

 When sending a pulse in the direction of a gravitational field, it is known that the frequency of the wave increases.
-However, there is no reason for the number of oscillations to increase, therefore, if the energy density increases and the total energy of the pulse (P photon), remains constant.
-This behaviour seems surprising because, according to General Relativity the frequency of a photon should increase, hence, when we use $E{\gamma}=hv{\gamma}$ formula for the energy of a photon, the energy should increase when falling in a gravitational field.
+However, there is no reason for the number of oscillations to increase.
+According to General Relativity the frequency of a photon should increase, hence, when we use $E{\gamma} = h f{\gamma}$ formula for the energy of a photon, the energy should increase when falling in a gravity well.
+In the figure 3, the pulse 0 and pulse 1 are P photons defined here.
+These pulses have equal energies for different wavelengths which is possible in this classical framework.
+However, we can see that the amplitude to the electric field depicted here must be higher for the lower wavelength P photon.
+But, we know that when travelling down a gravity well, the energy of photon increases.
+Therefore, I will make the assumption that the energy of a P photon will increase along with the wavelength decrease, as we know from experiments.
+This way the amplitude of a P photon should increase even more.
 It is clear that this classical photon model looks very different from the quantum mechanical model.

 A more careful analysis of the structure, tells us that when we scan across the whole helical structure of the particle and choose a section plane perpendicular to the direction of travel, the local wavefront velocity will obviously vary across the helical structure.
 Therefore, as a whole, the Ω particle never has a definite velocity like a simple object, but since here is defined as the velocity of the front end (wave front) of the particle, we can use it as a reference.
 Even if the wavefront at an instant of time stops, the structure of the particle will continue to propagate following it.
+In the next chapter, I will show the equations that leads to this result.